 Which iPhone 11 model is best?

-Good thing, then, that the iPhone 11 is cheaper and offers comparable performance and good battery life of its own.
-And it's only become a better value thanks to its price cut last fall.
-In the end, that may be the most important factor in deciding between the iPhone 11 vs the iPhone 11 Pro vs the iPhone 11 Pro Max.
+Good thing, then, that the iPhone 11 is cheaper — especially at its new price — and offers comparable performance and good battery life of its own.
+In the end, that lower cost and the fact that Apple still sells the iPhone 11 may be the most important factors in deciding between the iPhone 11 vs the iPhone 11 Pro vs the iPhone 11 Pro Max.

-The iPhone 12 means most upgraders will likely be looking to Apple's new phones when it comes time to buy a handset.
+Most upgraders will look to the iPhone 12 for their next handset, at least until the iPhone 13 arrives in the fall.
 But the iPhone 11 remains a compelling option since its features hold up well more than a year after its release.